zero5zero6zero7/anti-procrastination-hosts-file/README.md

 # Anti Procrastination hosts file for uBlock and Windows..
-Host file collection created primarily for linking to my uBlock Origin add-on in various browsers I use.
-List primarily created to avoid procrastination, blocks garbage sites designed to waste your time.
-Do note, some sites like Reddit, Twitter and YouTube are left unblocked cause they are needed for "work" these days (necessary evil), but you can still block them using [XS](https://raw.githubusercontent.com/zero5zero6zero7/anti-procrastination-hosts-file/main/anti-procrastination-hosts-file-XS) and [XS-ULTRA](https://raw.githubusercontent.com/zero5zero6zero7/anti-procrastination-hosts-file/main/anti-procrastination-hosts-file-XS-ULTRA) hosts files (read below for more info).
+To avoid procrastination, these hosts files blocks garbage sites designed to waste your time.
+I created them for personal use, to link to uBlock Origin.

+Depending upon the hosts file you use, some sites like Reddit, Twitter and YouTube are left unblocked cause they are needed for "work" these days (necessary evil).
+Read below for more info.

 ---

 ## Which hosts file to use?
 [anti-procrastination-hosts-file](https://raw.githubusercontent.com/zero5zero6zero7/anti-procrastination-hosts-file/main/anti-procrastination-hosts-file) doesn't block Twitter, YouTube and Reddit.

 [anti-procrastination-hosts-file-XS](https://raw.githubusercontent.com/zero5zero6zero7/anti-procrastination-hosts-file/main/anti-procrastination-hosts-file-XS) blocks Twitter.

 [anti-procrastination-hosts-file-XS-ULTRA](https://raw.githubusercontent.com/zero5zero6zero7/anti-procrastination-hosts-file/main/anti-procrastination-hosts-file-XS-ULTRA) blocks Twitter, Reddit and YouTube.